MicrosoftDocs/architecture-center/docs/example-scenario/apps/measure-azure-app-sustainability-sci-score-content.md

 ### Data correlations

-When you start gathering data on the carbon, performance, and cost of your application, you'll have valuable information that allows you to create a correlation algorithm that's specific to your application, and that will provide guidance when you plan for cost, performance, and carbon optimization.
+When you start gathering data on the carbon, performance, and cost of your application, you'll have valuable information that allows you to create a correlation algorithm that's specific to your application and that will provide guidance when you plan for cost, performance, and carbon optimization.

 For more information, see [How to select algorithms for Azure Machine Learning](/azure/machine-learning/how-to-select-algorithms).